Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 4 Januari 2026 21.29.15 UTC
+- WIB: Minggu, 4 Januari 2026 22.28.48 UTC
-- WITA: Minggu, 4 Januari 2026 22.29.15 UTC
+- WITA: Minggu, 4 Januari 2026 23.28.48 UTC
-- WIT: Minggu, 4 Januari 2026 23.29.15 UTC
+- WIT: Senin, 5 Januari 2026 00.28.48 UTC

 Kutipan Inspiratif:
-"Find a place inside where there's joy, and the joy will burn out the pain."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: inspirational
+Kategori: friendship